a20351766/mchain1.2/docs/source/pluggable_endorsement_and_validation.rst

   of marking the transaction as invalid.
 This is to prevent state divergence between different peers.

-- **Importing Fabric code into the plugin**: Importing code that belongs to Fabric other than protobufs as part of the plugin is highly discouraged, and can lead to issues when the Fabric code changes between releases, or can cause inoperability issues when running mixed peer versions.
+- **Importing Mchain code into the plugin**: Importing code that belongs to Mchain other than protobufs as part of the plugin is highly discouraged, and can lead to issues when the Mchain code changes between releases, or can cause inoperability issues when running mixed peer versions.
 Ideally, the plugin code should only use the dependencies given to it, and should import the bare minimum other than protobufs.